glorphindale/langohr.docs/articles/queues.md

 To set up a queue subscription to enable an application to receive messages as they arrive in a queue, one uses the `langohr.consumers/subscribe` function.
 Then when a message arrives, the message header (metadata) and body (payload) are passed to the handler:

 {% gist %}

 The same example in context:

 {% gist %}

 Subscriptions for message delivery are usually referred to as <span class="note">consumers</span> in the AMQP 0.9.1 specification, client library documentation and books.
 Consumers last as long as the channel that they were declared on, or until  client cancels them (unsubscribes).

 Consumers are identified by <span class="note">consumer tags</span>.
-If you need to obtain the consumer tag of a subscribed queue then use {% yard_link AMQP::Queue#consumer_tag %}.

 ### Accessing message metadata